 A headband with a print, like the tropical pattern shown here, is a fun yet practical accessory for a day spent outside at a festival.
 To get this look, either tie your silk scarf yourself or find a version with an elastic strip along the bottom.

 When styled with natural, air-dried waves, like Sydney Sweeney's, nothing about this pearl and rhinestone headband says prim and proper.
+"One of my favorite ways to prep hair is to create tousled waves with a dry texture spray like Matrix Total Results Miss Mess Dry Finishing Spray ($18)," says celebrity stylist Nick Stenson.

-The Wide Headband With Part
+Wide Headband With Part

-Flat headbands don't have to look super sporty.
+As Stenson notes, accessories like hats and headbands are great, but tend to be limiting "they also tend to limit guys when it comes to a manageable hair style."
+Fear not; Flat headbands don't have to look super sporty.
 For a slightly different way to wear the wide, flat headband, follow Jenna Dewan's style and secure your headband over your middle parting for a more modern look.

-The Double-Rope Headband
+Up With a Double-Rope Headband

 When one headband just isn't enough, copy this chic double rope style from Lupita Nyong'o.
 Choose a headband in a contrasting color to make it pop, or match it closely to your hair for a more subtle effect.